OISF/suricata-update/README.rst

   files and should be used by Suricata.

 ``/var/lib/suricata/rules/.cache``
-  Downloaded rule files are cached here.
+  Directory where downloaded rule files are cached here.

+``/var/lib/suricata/rules/.cache/index.yaml``
+  Cached copy of the rule source index.

+``/var/lib/suricata/update/sources``
+  Configuration direction for sources enabled or added with ``enable-source`` or ``add-source``.